 Experts have warned that Iran's reckless policies are engendering drought conditions in Iraq, pointing to the clearly reduced water levels of the Tigris and Euphrates.
 Iraqi politicians have alleged that Iran's policies are tantamount to a declaration of war, as they have led to the desertification of over 250,000 hectares of agricultural land and started the process of forcing Iraqis dependent on fishing and agriculture for their livelihoods to migrate from 17 impacted towns and villages.
-The head of Iraq's Committee on Agriculture and Water in the Iraqi parliament has alleged that Iran benefits from undermining Iraq's agricultural sector, as it forces Iraq to increase its food imports from Iran.
-Iran's ability to control Iraq's water supply gives Iran a key potential source of leverage in its quest to weaken Iraq and co-opt the nation into its sphere of influence.
+The head of the Iraqi parliament's committee on agriculture and water has alleged that Iran benefits from undermining Iraq's agricultural sector, as it forces Iraq to increase its food imports from Iran.
+Iran's ability to control Iraq's water supply gives Iran a key potential source of leverage in its quest to further weaken and expand Iranian influence over Iraq.